Buy More & Save Up to $15/Order + Free US Shipping Over $99! Click Here.

 How many beans do you need?
 Here is a simplified chart of the number of vanilla beans you can use for single-fold homemade extract.
 For added sweetness, make double-fold extract by simply doubling the beans.

 Since no two beans are the same, we always recommend using weight and not bean count for at home vanilla extract making.
 Otherwise you will may be using too few vanilla beans and, after waiting a year, you would hate to find that your extract isn't perfect.
-The FDA uses weight and it calls for 13.35oz of vanilla beans to be used in every gallon of spirit.
-More details about bean count can be found here.
+The FDA extract regulation calls for the use of weight and it calls for 13.35oz of vanilla beans to be used in every gallon of spirit.
+More details about how many vanilla beans are in 1oz can be found here.

 Step 6: Storage